Slevinski/slevinski.github.io/series/the-science-of-sutton-signwriting/README.md

 That means:

-- a presentation can stand on its own
+- the slide set can stand on its own
-- a essay can stand on its own
+- the essay can stand on its own
 - an evidence notes document, dataset, diagram set, or report can also stand on its own
 - the series ties them together as one coherent scholarly program

 The working web edition lives in the repo and public series viewers.

 The DOI layer can live in Zenodo or a comparable archival home, with individual artifacts remaining separately citable as the series develops.

+## Evidence and open questions

+This series treats Brazil as the strongest documented empirical center for a sustained sign-language writing culture, but it also names the gaps that still require direct study.

+Current evidence supports:

+- feasibility, adoption, and instructional use in localized and institutional settings
+- sustained teacher training and curricular integration in Brazil
+- visible sign-language writing culture in education, literature, and research contexts

+Open questions that still require stronger evidence:

+- updated national accounting beyond earlier self-reported counts
+- longitudinal comparisons against strong bilingual + video baselines
+- replicated outcome studies beyond localized programs These are also the success criteria for the next research phase.

 ## Future direction